KulaginVladimir/LID-validation/README.md

 ## Overview

-This repository contains scripts to reproduce results on simulation of laser-induced desorption of deuterium from tungsten co-deposited films.
+This repository contains scripts to reproduce the results on simulation of laser-induced desorption of deuterium from tungsten co-deposited films, presented at the OSSFE conference.

 ## Structure